Code-Institute-Submissions/Elitept/README.md

 1. Then **Download Zip**.
 1. Once downloaded, if you click on it, you will be taken to the **downloaded folder**.
 1. When you open the folder, you will need to open the **index.html**.
-1. Now you should see your project on your desktop.
+1. Now you should see the project site on your desktop.

 ## Credits

 In regards to my project, I have used code from a few different sources and modified it to make it suitable to my own project.
 I will list the sites I used below:
-I have also left a comment on my html and css, on top of sections which had code from other sources.
+I have also left a comments on my HTML and CSS, on top of sections which had code from other sources.
 The comments highlight the source of the code.

 ### Code Credits